Shrewsbury shopping centres

 - The freehold of the Charles Darwin Shopping Centre, including 11 Castle Street

 - The freehold of the Pride Hill Shopping Centre

 - The leasehold of the Riverside Shopping Centre

 - The leasehold of the Riverside Medical Centre

-The purchase price is c£51 million.
+The purchase price was c£51 million.

-The primary objective for the purchase of the shopping centres is to support the economic growth and regeneration of Shrewsbury town centre.
+The primary objective for the purchase of the shopping centres was to support the economic growth and regeneration of Shrewsbury town centre.
 It will support the development of Shrewsbury as a ‘destination’, help provide an improved and attractive retail and leisure offer, and secure employment for Shropshire residents both directly and indirectly.

 It will also generate a sustainable year-on-year income stream, including £2.7million in the first year.